HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

   image data alone, plus other stuff, and there's around ~6000 F-BIDR, meaning at least 600GB in data, possibly up to around 1TB.
 Total, all files, all F-BIDRs.
 I think I can see why there was so much writing involved.
-This was big data by today's standards, back in the 90s.
+This was big data by today's standards, and they did it back in the 90s.
 - BIDR Data files: longer descriptions of each F-BIDR file.
 - Applicable Documents: References.
 References to other documents refer to here.